-- 8. Undertake a condition survey that especially focuses on any issues with moisture.
-(4) A building pathological approach shall be taken that searches for the cause of problems.
-Include issues concerning the healthy occupancy of the building. - 9.
-Assess the use of the building and if it is a dwelling note the number of occupants.
-Assess the moisture produced from the activities noted and compare to the normal activities and the moisture produced from them. - 10.
-Undertake an energy efficiency assessment using RdSAP (for dwellings).(5) - 11.
-From 8. and 9. above assess activities required that will make improvements to energy efficiency and healthy occupancy and conclude with a list of recommendations (e.g. repairs, use issues). - 12.
-List the works required from RdSAP (for dwellings). - 13.
-Consider the recommendations from RdSAP by way of the STBA (6) retrofit guidance wheel and conclude with a list of works and retrofit measures. - 14.
-With the conclusions from 13. above, carry out a cost benefit analysis with the concluded recommendations.
-This process shall be holistic but also consider information on both payback and realistic life expectancy of the measures and works. - 15.
-Assess significance and undertake heritage impact assessments (HIA's) (as detailed in BS 7913: 2013) to measure the impact of the proposals from 14. above and develop means of mitigation.
-This process to include the noting of other alternatives and detailing why they were rejected. - 16.
-If the concluded works and measures from 15. above are altered, then HIA's shall be repeated until a satisfactory outcome can be achieved. - 17.
+- 8. Assess significance (as detailed in BS 7913: 2013) this can later be used to inform decision making in 14 and used in 16. - 9.
+Undertake a condition survey that will include assessing the construction and especially focuses on any issues with moisture.
+(4) A building pathological approach shall be taken involving the collection of environmental data (e.g. Relative Humidity, Temperature, Absolute Humidity) and searches for the cause of problems.
+Include issues concerning the healthy occupancy of the building. - 10.
+Assess the use of the building and, if it is a dwelling, note the number of occupants.
+Assess the moisture produced from the activities noted and compare to the normal sensible activities and the moisture produced from them. - 11.
+Undertake an energy efficiency assessment using RdSAP (for dwellings).
+(5)

+- 12. From 9. and 10. above assess activities required that will make improvements to energy efficiency and healthy occupancy and conclude with a list of recommendations (e.g. repairs, use issues). - 13.
+List the works required from RdSAP (for dwellings).
+This must first of all involve checking the accuracy of the EPC and determining whether the recommendations are feasible and sensible (noting 8 and 9). - 14.
+Consider the recommendations from RdSAP by way of the STBA (6) retrofit guidance wheel and conclude with a list of works and retrofit measures. - 15.
+With the conclusions from 14. above, carry out a cost benefit analysis with the concluded recommendations.
+This process shall be holistic but also consider information on both payback and realistic life expectancy of the measures and works. - 16.
+Undertake heritage impact assessments (HIAs) (as detailed in BS 7913: 2013) making use of the significance values ascertained from 8.
+If a significance analysis was not undertaken at 8, then it shall need to be undertaken here.
+The HIA will measure the impact of the proposals from 15. above and develop means of mitigation.
+This process to include the noting of other alternatives and detailing why they were rejected.
+If a Conservation Plan is in place, follow the Conservation Policies contained therein, and supplement with HIAs as necessary. - 17.
+If the concluded works and measures from 16. above are altered, then HIAs shall be repeated until a satisfactory outcome can be achieved. - 18.
 Undertake a specification non-compliance risk assessment and determine means of mitigating risks as described in BS 7913.
-High / medium risks mitigate through membership schemes (e.g. Trustmark) or 'risk management' ensuring that the means of subsequent quality auditing is considered at this stage. - 18.
-Design works and measures incorporating risk management requirements as necessary.
+High / medium risks mitigate through membership schemes (e.g. Trustmark) if they are deemed sufficiently robust or 'risk management' ensuring that the means of subsequent quality auditing is considered at this stage. - 19.
+Design works and measures incorporating risk management requirements, as necessary.
+This shall include the establishment of quality management processes agreed between all parties (e.g., contractors, designers, clerk of works) and incorporate inspection and test plans (ITPs).
 A useful article is Managing Risks in Building Conservation Projects.
-(7) - 19.
-Works and measures implemented, and risk management methodology adopted throughout as necessary through to completion.

-- 20. Post occupancy evaluation. - 21.
-Audit scheme specification compliance as noted in 17.
+(7) - 20.
+Works and measures implemented, and risk management methodology adopted throughout as necessary through to completion to include ITPs. - 21.
+Post occupancy evaluation which shall include an assessment of the building against the information and data recorded during initial condition survey described at 9. - 22.
+Audit scheme specification compliance as noted in 18 and 19.
+This is an independent process and shall include analysis of the records (e.g. ITPs) supplemented with inspections.
+This can be undertaken throughout the project and on completion.